Taziva/ft-headlines-app/README.md

-# Financial Times Tech Test
+# Financial Times Headlines Application

 Available on Heroku: https://ft-tech-test-shoniwa.herokuapp.com/

-## Objectives
+## Specification

-* Build a website that shows a list of news headlines from Financial Times.
-You may use our Developer APIs to achieve this.
+* Build a website that shows a list of news headlines from Financial Times using the FT search api

-* Provide a search box for users to search for headlines containing specific words (i.e. searching for "brexit" should return a list of brexit-related headlines).
+* Provide a search box for users to search for headlines containing specific words (i.e. searching for "brexit" returns a list of brexit-related headlines).

 * Provide pagination for results, at 20 results per page.

-## Specification
+## Techniques

-* Server-rendered
 * Progressively enhanced
 * Responsive
 * Accessible
-* Be built using Javascript and node.js
+* Built using Javascript and node.js
 * Be deployed on Heroku
-* Not rely too heavily on client-side frameworks (i.e. Angular, React) or libraries like jQuery
-* Have a similar look and feel as ft.com
-* Be performant over 3G networks

 ## User Stories